AadimTamang/Local-llm-chatbot/README.md

 <br>
 Before starting this project git clone https://github.com/ggerganov/llama.cpp.git in your project folder.
 <br>
-Then Execute these command in order
+Then Execute these command in the terminal in order

 # 1. Move to the llama.cpp folder
 cd llama.cpp